akhiljalan/beautiful-jekyll/aboutme.md

 Hi there!
 My name Akhil Jalan.

 I'm a 3rd-year student at the University of California, Berkeley studying Applied Mathematics with a concentration in data science.

-This site is intended mainly to host blog posts and projects.
-If you found an error, please let me know!
+I'm interested in applying machine learing, optimization, and data analysis to solve socially important problems.
+You can view some of my projects [here](https://akhiljalan.github.io/projects/), or on my Github.

 <div style="text-align:center" markdown="1">